 Using BLOCKS Dashboard load the Note Grid app mode onto your Lightpad Block, or use the default factory settings of your Seaboard Block.
 In GarageBand, create a software instrument track.
-Set your BLOCKS Dashboard mode to either Melodic Block Mode or Drum Block Mode.
+Load Equator into this track for full 5D expression, or load one of GarageBand instrument.
 Play and record as normal.
-Most instruments in GarageBand will provide full polyphonic expression of dimensions of touch including Strike, Glide, and Press.
+Most instruments in GarageBand will provide full polyphonic expression of dimensions of touch including Strike, Glide, and Press (although not Slide).

 Edit the data for the dimensions of touch using GarageBand’s MIDI Draw on a note-by-note basis.

-BLOCKS, just as the Seaboard does, use multiple channels of MIDI so that each dimension of touch can be expressed polyphonically.
-BLOCKS Dashboard gives you detailed access to edit the fundamental responses and behaviours of BLOCKS.
-It is especially useful when setting up BLOCKS with other third-party software, when you may want to select different channel ranges and behaviors to match the specific capabilities of the software.
+Blocks, including the Lightpad Block and Seaboard Block, use multiple channels of MIDI so that each dimension of touch can be expressed polyphonically.
+BLOCKS Dashboard gives you detailed access to edit the responses and behaviors of Blocks.
+It is especially useful when setting up Blocks with third-party software, when you may want to select different channel ranges and behaviors to match the specific capabilities of the software.